Super-Manda/School_District_Analysis/README.md

 ### Affect on Thomas High School's Standing
 -	**How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**

--When the NaNs were counted as failing the 9th graders' math and reading scores, Thomas High School would have gone from being ranked #2 in the district on overall pass rate to being ranked #8; however, they re-adjusted the statistics to exclude the NaNs.
+- When the NaNs were counted as failing the 9th graders' math and reading scores, Thomas High School would have gone from being ranked #2 in the district on overall pass rate to being ranked #8; however, they re-adjusted the statistics to exclude the NaNs.

 - **Original Stats on Thomas High School**
   -  Overall Pass Rate: 90.95%